davidindub/designland/README.md

 Users can either sign up using their Google or Github account, or directly on the site.

+Users signing up with GitHub or Google just need to pick a username, and don't need to create a password.

-GitHub was chosen as the site is aimed at developers and designers, and Google as is has 1.8 billion active montly users.
+GitHub was chosen as the site is aimed at developers and designers, and Google as is has 1.8 billion active monthly users.

 Users who have previously registered with GitHub or Google can easily sign in again with one click.